isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Actuarial approaches to prediction tend to be as accurate or more accurate than clinical judgment.
 Nevertheless, clinical judgment tends to be much more widely used than actuarial approaches, which is a major ethical problem.

-# Chapter 12: General Issues in Clinical Assessment
+# Chapter 12 Abstract "General Issues in Clinical Assessment":

 Many of the origins of assessment came from attempts to address wartime needs.
 Since the 1980s, there has been a general decline in the frequency with which clinical assessment (and psychotherapy) are conducted by clinical psychologists, due to managed care and cost containment.